breachr2/Ecommerce-Website/client/README.md

-# If you are using Docker ignore the below steps
+# If you are using Docker
 The entire application can be run using docker-compose.
 Navigate to the root directory of the project and run the following command:
 ```
 docker-compose up -d